StanfordASL/pmpc/README.md

 The solver supports custom arbitrary cost via each-SCP-iteration cost linearization and custom constraints via each-SCP-iteration constraint reformulation into any convex-cone constraint.

-- `cost_fn` is an optional callable which allows specifying a custom cost, it should take arbitrary `X`, `U` and return a tuple
+- `lin_cost_fn` is an optional callable which allows specifying a custom cost, it should take arbitrary `X`, `U` and return a tuple
     - `cx`, the linearization of the cost with respect to the state, `np.shape(cx) == (N, xdim) or cx is None`
     - `cu`, the linearization of the cost with respect to the controls, `np.shape(cu) == (N, udim) or cu is None`